- Go Hiking

 After about two miles along Undercliff Road, Route 44-55 comes into view below to the left.
 In another half a mile, the road ends at a junction with Overcliff Road.
 Bear left here, but just before reaching the Trapps Bridge over Route 44/55, turn right at a sign for the West Trapps Connector Trail and descend a flight of stone steps.
 Continue ahead on a gravel road, which descends rather steeply and then levels off.

 At a sign marking the start of the Shongum Path, turn right and follow this red-blazed trail downhill.
-The trail crosses rock outcrops, descends through a dense hemlock forest, and follows a stream, which it crosses several times.
+The trail crosses rock outcrops, descends through a dense hemlock forest, and follows a stream, which it crosses twice on wooden bridges.
+Long stretches of puncheon have been installed where the trail crosses wet areas.
 After leveling off, the trail approaches the Coxing Kill.
 It briefly parallels an old stone wall, then turns left to end at Old Minnewaska Trail.
 Turn left onto Old Minnewaska Trail and follow it back to the Coxing parking area where the hike began.